Written by: David M. Garner, Ph.D., Founder and Administrative Director, River Centre Clinic (RCC)

 Meggan Desmond, LISW, Director, Adolescent Residential Program, RCC

-There is no question that working hard and excelling in college have tremendous benefits.
-Students who exercise high levels of diligence, self-discipline and self-control typically perform well in the academic setting:
+There is no question that working hard and excelling in college has tremendous benefits.
+Students who exercise high levels of diligence, self-discipline, and self-control typically perform well in the academic setting like the perfectionist:

 - Getting straight As